 The hotel has a charming beach theme, with a statue of Goofy holding a surfboard greeting Guests as they enter the hotel lobby.
 And the rooms here are rather spacious, the largest of the three Disneyland Resort hotels.

-One perk of Disney’s Paradise Pier Hotel is the premium views looking into Disney California Adventure, specifically – you guessed it – Pixar Pier (formerly Paradise Pier).
+One perk of Disney’s Paradise Pier Hotel is the premium views looking into Disney California Adventure, specifically Pixar Pier.
 Rooms with a view come at a premium price; if the view isn’t that important to you then opt for a city view instead.

 A standard room with city view can be as low as $300 during the off-season.